microsoftgraph/dataconnect-solutions/solutions/projectstaffing/deployment/arm/README.md

 Please note that if failures occur in certain inconsistent states, then this folder needs to be deleted, and the deployment started from a clean state.

-If you experience errors during the deployment process, and you want to make sure you start the next attempt from a fully clean state, then you will need to do the following:
+If you experience errors during the deployment process, and you want to make sure you start the next attempt from a fully clean state, you can either run the uninstall script (described below) or perform manual cleanup by doing the following:
 - delete the resource group created by your previous deployment attempt (regardless if it was partially or fully created)
 - delete the internal state of the deployment, by deleting the `~/.gdc` folder in the Cloud Shell home folder
     - `rm -rf ~/.gdc`